Northern Fleet: History

+Origins

+The origins of the Northern Fleet can be traced to the interest of Peter the Great in the only Russian seaport available during the late 17th century, Arkhangelsk.
+In 1693, the Tsar personally visited, worked and lived at Arkhangelsk laying down and building a 24-gun frigate, Saint Paul.
+The explorer Vitus Bering was subsequently hired and tasked to search for a route to America from Kamchatka.

+Later, Empress Anna put Bering in charge of the five Great Northern Expeditions, from 1733 to 1742.
+Thousands of kilometers of the coast from the White Sea to Anadyr were mapped for the first time.

 Arctic Sea Flotilla and White Sea Flotilla

-On June 19, 1916, the Imperial Russian Navy formed the Arctic Ocean Flotilla (Флотилия Северного Ледовитого океана, or Flotiliya Severnogo Ledovitogo okeana) during World War I to safeguard transportation routes of Allied ships through the Barents Sea from the Kaiserliche Marine of the German Empire.
-After the October Revolution and the collapse of the Russian Empire in 1917, the Soviet Navy replaced the Imperial Russian Navy and formed the White Sea Flotilla (Беломорская флотилия, Belomorskaya flotiliya) in March 1920, based in Arkhangelsk.
+In July 1916, the Imperial Russian Navy formed the Arctic Ocean Flotilla (Флотилия Северного Ледовитого океана, or Flotiliya Severnogo Ledovitogo okeana) during World War I to safeguard transportation routes of Allied ships through the Barents Sea from the Kaiserliche Marine of the German Empire.
+The Flotilla was formally an extension of the Baltic Fleet.
+After the October Revolution and the collapse of the Russian Empire in 1917, allied forces intervened in northern Russia and occupied both Archangel and Murmansk in the spring/summer of 1918.
+The military intervention lasted until late 1919 when allied forces withdrew and White Russian forces were defeated.

+With the Bolshevik victory, the Soviet Navy replaced the units of the former Imperial Russian Navy and formed the White Sea Flotilla (Беломорская флотилия, Belomorskaya flotiliya) in March 1920, based in Arkhangelsk.
 The White Sea Flotilla replaced the Arctic Sea Flotilla and was renamed as the Naval Forces of the North Sea, but was later disbanded in January 1923.

 Soviet Navy

 Northern Flotilla

 The Northern Flotilla was formed on August 5, 1933, by transferring patrol boats Smerch and Uragan, D-class submarines Dekabrist (D-1) and Narodovolyets (D-2) and two destroyers from the Baltic Fleet to Northern Russia.
 These ships departed from Kronstadt on 18 May 1933 and arrived at Murmansk on 5 August.
 Another destroyer, another patrol boat, another submarine, and two minesweepers joined the flotilla at Soroka in September 1933.
 Polyarny became the flotilla's main base, and a flight of MBR-2 flying boats joined the unit at Murmansk in September 1935.

 The Northern Flotilla was quickly expanded in the years after it was formed, receiving new ships, airfields, coastal and air defence artillery.
 On May 11, 1937, the fleet entered its current form when it was renamed to the Northern Fleet (Северный флот, Severnyy flot).

+Like all elements in Soviet society, the navy was decimated by the Stalin purges of the 1930s.
+At least 30 percent of the Soviet Army and Navy officer corps, including three of the four fleet commanders, were arrested and shot or sent to the gulags.
+This included a commander of the Northern Fleet, Konstantin Dushenov, who was shot in 1940.
+The purges are said to have "had a catastrophic effect on the Red Army’s ability to perform in the early stages of World War II".